Photo credit: Stephanie Ramones/Contigo Photos + Films

 Founder / Director (she/her/ella)

-As an arts administrator and advocate with expertise in development, she has mobilized resources to collaboratively develop projects, programs, and small organizations.
-Through advocacy, she has played a role in shifting local conversations about cultural equity, by participating in groups such as the Arts Funding Coalition, Securing the Roots, the Lenfest Visioning Table, and the Arts & Culture Taskforce Permanence subcommittee.
+As an arts administrator and advocate with expertise in development and program design, she has mobilized resources to collaboratively develop projects, programs, and small organizations.
+Through advocacy, she has played a role in shifting local conversations about cultural equity, by participating in Philadelphia-based groups such as the Arts Funding Coalition, Securing the Roots, the Lenfest Visioning Table, and the Arts & Culture Taskforce Permanence subcommittee.

+Since 2010, she has been a guest/contributing writer, journalist, and editor at a range of publications.
 She has a Joint PhD in Communication & Social Welfare, as well as an MSW from the University of Pennsylvania.
+Through PhD training, she has certificates in Experimental Ethnography and Archival Methodology.

 melissa@activatestories.org